-Ex-Trump aide Paul Manafort hospitalized amid prison term
+Ex-Trump aide Paul Manafort hospitalized during prison term

 The federal Bureau of Prisons said it could not provide specific information about an inmate’s medical condition, citing safety and privacy concerns.

 Manafort’s attorney did not immediately respond to a message seeking comment.
+The hospitalization was first reported by ABC News.